Fire Prevention Plan Survey

 FAQ's - Fire Prevention Plan Survey

-A fire safety survey is a detailed and methodical examination of a company's premises, and the activities it carries out there, to determine ways in which the threat from the fire can be minimised.
+A fire protection survey is a detailed examination of a company’s premises and activities to identify ways to minimise fire risks.

-At a minimum, your fire prevention plan must include: A list of all major fire hazards, proper handling and storage procedures for hazardous materials, potential ignition sources and their control, and the type of fire protection equipment necessary to control each major hazard.
+A fire prevention plan should include: • A list of all major fire hazards • Proper handling and storage procedures for hazardous materials • Identification and control of potential ignition sources • The type of fire protection equipment needed for each major hazard